techlab/techlaboratory-web/docs/jquery-smartwizard/v5/index.md

 # jQuery SmartWizard v5

-::: warning Archived Version
+::: warning WARNING
-This is an archived version.
-The latest version is [v6](/jquery-smartwizard/v6/).
+This is a documentation for an old version of jQuery SmartWizard.
+Please check the [latest version](/jquery-smartwizard/).
 :::

 The awesome step wizard plugin for jQuery. jQuery Smart Wizard is an accessible step wizard plugin for jQuery.
 Provides a neat and stylish interface for your forms, checkout screen, registration steps, etc.